Chapter 10:

 "Urk, Urk!" the 'guy' seems to disagree."You're kidding?"
 Just what sort of ‘meme mob’ did the developers go and leave in the game?

 "Dead serious.
-They may not be as intelligent as some demon species, but left alone, they'll graze on grass - er, no one knows where that goes either, but it makes them happy - search out others of their kind and when they find them, form tribes.
-Hunt, patrol, teach each other things, proper little societies."
-Our mighty ‘Grand Imp’ pauses unhappily for a moment, "Most demons treat them as things.
-They don't need to graze or rest; it's just what they do naturally.
-They are a favourite for frontline vanguards and even unpaid labour.""Wait, wait, wait, so like, you didn't just summon them out of midair?"
+They may not be as intelligent as some demon species, but left alone, they'll graze on grass - err, no one knows where that goes either, but it makes them happy.
+They'll also search out others of their kind, and when they find them, form tribes.
+Hunt, patrol, teach each other things, proper little societies.""Wait, wait, wait, so like, you didn't just summon them out of thin air?"
 That had been my presumption at least.

-"Oh ya, guess I never mentioned that?
-Before I deserted to come here, I was Specialist Major Rowan of his Sovereign's Royal Forces.
-Tom was the head of my personal battalion, a captain, but since I'm now my own lady, I thought he should have the rank.
+"Right, guess I never mentioned that?
+Before I deserted to come here, I was Specialist Major Rowan of His Sovereign's Royal Forces.
+Tom was the head of my personal battalion, a captain.
+Since I'm now my own lady, I thought he should have the rank.
 The hat denotes his role."

 "The hat...."

-"Of course he's special, he's my oldest servant," Lila nods proudly.
+"Of course he's special, he's my oldest servant," Lila nods her round head proudly.

-Our ‘mistress’ flails her thin arms rather childishly… and albeit quite cutely too, "You imbecile!
+Our ‘mistress’ flails her thin arms rather childishly, albeit quite cutely too, "You imbecile!
 He's nearly level 200, a Tier 2 species, unlike you Tier 1 humans.
 He's an evolved class, Estolpfo-Lizardguard!"

 "But he looks just like the others," Eshu says, tilting her head.